joeyak/go-escpos/README.md

 The main printer used in development is the HOIN POS-80-Series Thermal Printer (HOP-E802).

+This package has no dependencies.
+The only dependency in the go.mod is `go-arg` for the `printhis` demo utility.

 ## Usage

 Connect to the printer with an io.ReadWriter and then send commands